 The Farm to Table movement is alive and well in Central Montana.
-The 2nd annual Montana’s Longest Table will be held in Lewistown on Saturday, June 22rd, 2019, and features a Montana-style dinner created from foods that can be grown in Montana.
+The 3rd annual Montana’s Longest Table will be held in Lewistown in August, and features a Montana-style dinner created from foods that can be grown in Montana.

 A robust meal, the variety of offerings are provided by area restaurants.
 Made from beef, pork, chicken, wheat, hops, legumes, berries, dairy and so much more, all the dishes contain commodities produced by local farmers and ranchers.

 A large part of the Farm to Table movement is sharing the process of moving our locally grown foods through the production chain to the point of becoming the products we buy at our local stores.